Tw1ddle/samcodes-gameanalytics/README.md

 ## Features

-* Work with the GameAnalytics Collector REST API from Haxe.
+* Work with the GameAnalytics Collector REST API using Haxe.
-* Post events asynchronously on supported platforms.
+* Post events asynchronously on supported targets.

 If there is something you would like adding let me know.
 Pull requests welcomed too.